ImmuneDynamics/ImmuneDynamics.github.io/spectre/protocols-cytometry.md

 permalink: /spectre/cytometry/
 ---

 This protocol page contains reproducible workflows for different types of cytometry data analysis using Spectre.

+## Getting started

 For those gettings started with analysis, first check out our [getting started](https://immunedynamics.github.io/spectre/getting-started/) page for installation instructions and some basic tutorials.
-For more educational content you can check out the [tutorials](https://immunedynamics.io/spectre/cytometry/#tutorials/) at the bottom of the page.

 <br />